by joxnas, published

 If you have 3D max, you can open the max file and adjust the size of the central block of one of the servos to meet your needs.
 All the servos will follow the changes and the same will happen with the holes carved into the parts where servos are supposed to be mounted.
 Just be careful because if you increase the size a lot, you will need to adjust the parts geometry, or else they will be dijointed.

-Quadruped by joxnas is licensed under the Attribution - Non-Commercial - Share Alike license.
+Quadruped by joxnas is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure joxnas would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure joxnas would love to see what you've printed.
+Please document your print and share a Make with the community.